A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: Introduction

 We demonstrate the power of our method on several paradigmatic examples of 1D frustration-free models.
 Our method leads to the most accurate lower bound for the spin-1 AKLT chain do date, and detects the gap in parameter regimes far beyond those where other finite-size criteria can detect.
 While the presentation in the paper is specialized to 1D systems, the approach can be straightforwardly generalized to higher-dimensional lattices.

 To put our results into context, we find it worthwhile to pause and briefly discuss the basic idea behind our method---and how it generalizes existing gap certification methods---on a slightly more technical level.
 The well known idea underlying all gap certification approaches is the fact that a frustration-free Hamiltonian $H$ has a gap greater or equal to $\delta$ if the operator $H^2 - \delta H$ is positive semidefinite (i.e.\ all its eigenvalues are non negative).
-We notice that all of the above mentioned gap certification methods can be regarded as finding different ways to decompose $H^2 - \delta H$ as a sum of positive terms.
-Inspecting the different known methods, we notice that in order to attain better lower bounds it seems to be necessary to allow for more freedom in choosing the form of the terms in the decomposition.
-A good example of this is Gosset and Mozgunov's~\cite{gosset_local_2016} improvement over Knabe's bound~\cite{knabe_energy_1988} which was obtained by introducing additional free parameters in what is otherwise a very similar proof.
-This observation leads us to formulate the gap estimation problem as an optimization problem where $\delta $ is maximized under the constraint that $H^2 - \delta H$ can be written as a sum of positive terms.
-A first version of this idea has been proposed in Ref.~\cite{cruz_preparation_2022}.
-To exhaust the search space in a systematic way we organize it as hierarchy of optimization problems: at each level of the hierarchy we optimize over all \textit{$n$-local} positive decompositions of $H^2 - \delta H$.
+Existing methods thus all amount to finding ways to decompose $H^2-\delta H$ as a sum of positive terms.
+Usually a decomposition is chosen such that some terms are manifestly positive, while for others positivity can be proven given some positivity condition holds for an appropriately chosen local Hamiltonian---a finite size criterion.
+There are of course many possible choices of such decompositions, and finding the appropriate finite size criterion for a given system has thus far been an intricate task.
+The main idea of our method is that the search for a positive decomposition of $H^2-\delta H$ can be automated and solved in an algorithmic way.
+Namely we formulate the gap estimation problem as an optimization problem where $\delta $ is maximized under the constraint that $H^2 - \delta H$ can be written as a sum of positive terms.
+A basic version of this idea has been proposed in Ref.~\cite{cruz_preparation_2022}.
+Here we exhaust the search space in a systematic way through a hierarchy of optimization problems: at the $n$-th level of the hierarchy we optimize over all possible decompositions of $H^2 - \delta H$ as a sum of translation-invariant $n$-body geometrically local terms.

 The rest of the paper is organized as follows: In Section~\ref{sec:method}, we discuss the main technical ingredients of our method.
 In Section~\ref{sec:existing_methods}, we show how previous finite-size criteria arise as special cases of the semidefinite program introduced in Section~\ref{sec:method}.
 In Section~\ref{sec:numerics}, we present numerical results comparing lower bounds obtained using our method against those obtained with existing finite-size criteria.